Walmart Ammo Ban?

 According to officers I know who work in jurisdictions with Walmarts, it might be simple retail theft, but, in my opinion, if I can avoid being around that type of situation I’m going to avoid a lot of hassles in life.
 Let’s face it, you never know what the shoplifter has done in the past and what they might be willing to do in the future.
 I’d rather shop someplace else, pay a little more, and be around people who have a greater investment in their store and in me as their customer.
 My LE friends tend to agree.
 One had this to say when asked about his experience as a police officer in a location with Walmarts: “What do we see at Walmart?
 The usual shoplifting.
 Dope deals in the parking lot.
 Panhandlers in the parking lot.
 Craigslist deals gone bad in the parking lot.
 Craigslist gone right in the parking lot.
 Stalkers getting punched in the mug in the parking lot.
 People running smash-and-grab on cars in the parking lot.
 All that and we haven’t even really gotten into what happens in the store.”

-Handguns are the most-commonly used defensive firearm for armed citizens, and Walmart will no longer sell them or the ammo they need.
+Armed citizens rely on handguns for self-defense, and Walmart ammo shelves will no longer be stocked with the ammo they need.
 Moreover, Walmart is discouraging the open carry of firearms in its stores.
 While concealed carry is still allowed in Walmart (where applicable), it’s pretty clear to tell that Walmart is no longer comfortable with the idea of an armed citizenry.

 I talked with Kevin Creighton, the Executive Editor here at Ammoman, and he had this to say: “For whatever reason, Walmart made the call to no longer sell some of the best selling ammo calibers in the United States.
 At AmmoMan.com, we have plenty of ammo in 9mm, .45 ACP, .223, and similar calibers for sale.
 Because we’re an online retailer, feel free to (safely) carry the gun of your choice as you shop online for all the ammo you can no longer purchase at Walmart.”
 This falls right in line with my thoughts about spending my money with those who share my same beliefs.
 I’ll continue to support my local retailers with firearms purchases and my ammo will come from AmmoMan.